Preserving wildlife populations

 Severn Wildlife Rescue started as a way to bring like minded people together, to enable passionate individuals to help protect our bat and wildlife species in the UK.

-We mainly rescue bats as we have the best facilities to save this species, but we do on occasion rehab small mammals and bird species dependant on facilities and experience.
+We mainly rescue bats as we have the best facilities to save this species, but we do on occasion rehab small mammals dependant on facilities and experience.

 We started with just six experienced wildlife rehabilitators during the COVID- 19 pandemic in May 2020.
 During this period so many rescues were forced to close their doors to wildlife and the public due to the risk that we all faced to this virus.